 Birthing Options in Orange Park & Middleburg, FL

 Most women choose to deliver their baby in a hospital, but in recent years more and more women are seeking out alternative methods of delivery.
 This decision is entirely up to you, and so you should be properly educated on what options are available when considering where to give birth to your child.
 When deciding on a birthing plan, it is important to consult with a specialist.
 The board-certified OBGYNs at Dr. Hyler & Associates can discuss your options and help you decide what is best for you.
-Call (904) 264-1628 to schedule an appointment in Orange Park or Middleburg, FL today!
+Call (904) 264-1628 to schedule an appointment at our OBGYN clinic in Orange Park or Middleburg, FL today!

 Traditional Hospital Birth